xingshijie/ShallowSea/README.md

 * sigpatch for atmosphere
 * exosphere.ini(Incognito applied)
 * hekate(with incognito rcm, lockpick rcm, fusee-primary.bin, sxos.bin)
 * Nightfall (update the latest of switch offical firmware directly as like as oringal Nintendo update system.
-One click and go)
+One click and go)(only for atmosphere)
 * daybreak
 * reboot to payload
 * hb-appstore